feelfoundation/gcc-explorer/docs/run_from_source.md

-# Run Feel Explorer from Source
+# Run GCC Explorer from Source

 Before installing from source a proper development environment has to be installed and configured.